 LPH recoverability can be characterized through short-term LPH stress testing, also called LPH baildown testing.
-LPH baildown testing will be performed at four monitoring wells, CSXT MW-37, CSXT MW-41, CSXT MW-49, CSXT MW-56 (Table 2).
-LPH recovery will be discontinued for approximately two weeks prior to completing the baildown testing.
+LPH baildown testing will be performed at seven monitoring wells, CSXT MW-37, CSXT MW-41, CSXT MW-49, CSXT MW-53, CSXT MW-54, CSXT MW-55, and CSXT MW-56 (Table 2), provided that at least 0.2 ft of LPH is present in the well at the time of testing, and the measured depth to LPH is below the top of the screened interval LPH recovery will be discontinued for approximately two weeks prior to completing the baildown testing.
 Each of the wells will be redeveloped using the same method described in Section 2.2.1 prior to baildown testing in order to ensure that results of the stress tests are representative of in situ conditions and not monitoring well annulus.